AliAlYaman/Inventory-Management-System/README.md

 The system allows teams to manage inventory with granular control, gain intelligent insights through AI analysis, and visualize data in an intuitive way.

+Note: You must clone repo and start server.js in server folder in order to see the AI Audit
 ## Core Features

 - **Full CRUD Operations:** Create, Read, Update, and Delete inventory items through an intuitive modal-based interface.